Finding a lost pension

 Next we’ll ask you some questions about your pension history.
 We’ll ask you who the pension provider is, if you’re currently paying into the pension and will ask you to provide a signature to confirm the transfer.
 It’s really as simple as that.

 - Step 3

-Once you’ve signed up to PensionBee and given us a few details, you’ll be assigned a dedicated BeeKeeper who’ll get to work contacting your pension providers to get a transfer balance for each of your old pensions.
+Once you’ve signed up to PensionBee and given us a few details, you’ll be assigned a dedicated account manager, or BeeKeeper, who’ll get to work contacting your pension providers to get a transfer balance for each of your old pensions.
 Some providers take longer to respond than others, but most take a few weeks.
 Your BeeKeeper will keep you updated on their progress via email.